Here We Go Again

-Here’s a little hint for all of us who are in sales: think about all of the ham-fisted, annoying, ineffective, boiler-plated, easily dismissed, and even insulting attempts people have made to sell you something.
+Here’s a little hint for all of us who are in sales: think about all of the ham-fisted, annoying, ineffective, boiler-plated, easily dismissed, and even insulting attempts people have made to sell you something – all the bad sales efforts.
 Then don’t do those things.
 Just a few suggestions:

 - Don’t focus on you.
 I truly don’t care about you, random unknown sales person.
 Tell me what you can do for me.